incubus-network/futool/ADR-001-add-testnet-command.md

 I think the value of this tool comes from assembling configurations for different services that work together.

-Currently there are a load of manually created files in `config_templates` which are copied and lightly edited when `kvtool testnet` runs.
+Currently there are a load of manually created files in `config_templates` which are copied and lightly edited when `futool testnet` runs.
 This works for now but in the future moving all of the data into go packages will be more scalable.

 ## Resources